-While Iron Sun boxes are uniquely suitable for emergency back-up power, we don’t recommend you stick them in a closet.
+While an Iron Sun Power Supply is uniquely suitable for emergency back-up power, we don’t recommend you stick them in a closet.
 We recommend that you unplug yourself from the electric grid and start using our products today!

 The most important ongoing maintenance is to top off the electrolyte with distilled water about once a month.
 Your batteries will be damaged quickly if cycled with insufficient electrolyte.
 Do not use tap water, well water, or anything other than distilled water to top off your batteries, as the mineral content in undistilled water will destroy your batteries very quickly.